dantavares/simple-webradio-player/README.md

 # Simple web radio player

-This is a simple player for web radio, with a cool features, includes:
+This is a simple and minimalist radio player for webpage, with a cool features, includes:

 * Lightweight: Working with pure Java Script,
 * Stations info and image logo is stored on mysql database